AkshayDevkate/PM4PY_for_ProcessMining/README.md

   | Invisible and duplicated tasks cannot be discovered | Invisible and duplicated tasks cannot be discovered | Detects short loops | Model is sound |
   | Discovered model might not be sound | Discovered model might not be sound | Does not guarantee a sound model | Most used process mining algorithm |
   |Weak against noise| Weak against noise |

+ 1. Alpha Miner

+  The alpha miner is one of the most known Process Discovery algorithm and is able to find:

+   A Petri net model where all the transitions are visible and unique and correspond to classified events (for example, to activities).

+   An initial marking that describes the status of the Petri net model when a execution starts.

+   A final marking that describes the status of the Petri net model when a execution ends

+  Find documentation on Alpha miner [here!]()